-Activists wonder why political donor wasn’t arrested sooner
+2 died before political donor’s arrest.
+Some question delay

 “We did not have other victims that were willing to talk to the prosecutors to tell us what happened, to tell us they were injected by Mr. Buck,” Lacey said.

-The federal criminal complaint, however, said eight men had provided harrowing accounts about encounters with Buck before the latest victim survived overdosing twice in a week this month.
-He said he lived with Buck for weeks this summer and Buck regularly injected him with meth.
+The federal criminal complaint, however, said eight men had provided harrowing accounts about encounters with Buck before the latest alleged victim survived overdosing twice in a week this month.
+That man said he lived with Buck for weeks this summer and Buck regularly injected him with meth.

 Several of those men said Buck encouraged them to take drugs or injected them himself — some against their will and others who said they woke up to being injected or suspected they had been given a powerful drug before passing out.